bonimy/MushROMs/doc/SMB1 Level Format.md

 ### Layer 2 background number

 **$7E:00DB**: Stores the area's **layer 2 background number**.
-This value corresponds to area's object data pointer's table index, starting from its base.
+This value corresponds to the area's object data pointer's table index, starting from its base.

 Value | Area number | Appears in | Layer 2 background
 --- | --- | --- | ---